Sweet, Heart

 -

-Among confident, career-driven peers, an introverted business student reaches for connection, but the encounter she faces only deepens her feeling of falling short.
+Among confident, career-driven peers, an introverted business student reaches for connection, but the encounters she faces only deepen her feeling of falling short.

 -

 Roos, an introverted business student, steps into a recruitment event surrounded by confident, career-driven classmates.
-As she reaches for connection, the encounter that follows only deepens her feeling of falling short.
+As she reaches for connection, the encounters that follow only deepen her feeling of falling short.

 -